Aquilafer/oss-repo-template/projects/Analysis of Open Source/project.md

 All of the projects I looked at for this paper were quite small.
 Though Nyx was still the biggest, it still is quite obscure and used by only a small minority of people.
-Nevertheless, the Tor community and by extension the Nyx community is very enthusiastic about what they do and the small part they play towards the bigger Tor Project.
+Nevertheless, the Tor community and by extension the Nyx community are very enthusiastic about what they do and the small part they play towards the bigger Tor Project.
 I think this kind of community would be beneficial, not just for me, but for any enthusiastic person who supports the ideas nurtured by the Tor Project.
 I want to support this project